 Review: The Charter House Makati

-The lobby is very spacious and neat with enough sofa for guests.
+The lobby is very spacious and neat with enough sofas for guests.
 That upper floor is where their small restaurant is located.
 Look how spacious is it in their reception area.
-I checked-in without fuss.
+I checked in without fuss.

 How much per night?
-I think it was Php3,500++ during that time and it was nice considering it is weekend, and most of the hotels are getting fully-booked.
+I think it was Php3,500++ during that time and it was nice considering it was the weekend, and most of the hotels were getting fully booked.

 The Bedroom

-I got this 1 bedroom unit with a king-size bed, a small coffee table, fully air-conditioned, with fast internet connection, a flat screen television with decent cable channel, and a window overlooking the Greenbelt Area.
+I got this 1 bedroom unit with a king-size bed, a small coffee table, fully air-conditioned, with a fast internet connection, a flat-screen television with decent cable channel, and a window overlooking the Greenbelt Area.
 I got a lovely view in the morning and at night (though at night time, the streets get quite silent like a ghost town).

 Review: The Charter House Makati

 I have no issue with my duvet, it wasn’t luxurious however for a business hotel this one is good and comfortable.
-I stayed for 2-nights and I remember that I slept like a baby even though I’ve been working for the whole stay.
-Having this new place for me to just work, and just enjoy my alone time makes me feel more motivated to work and make new contents for my blog.
+I stayed for 2 nights and I remember that I slept like a baby even though I’d been working for the whole stay.
+Having this new place for me to just work, and just enjoy my alone time makes me feel more motivated to work and make new content for my blog.

 Review: The Charter House Makati